Your life is unfolding and your dreams and passions matter. Make today count. Call for a free consultation.

 - Increasing intimacy with a partner

-You are invited to my office where we can utilize expressive arts, collage, journaling, dreams and as well as insight oriented psycho-education & talk therapy.
+You are invited to my office where we can utilize expressive arts, collage, journaling, dreams and as well as insight oriented psycho-education, cognitive behavioral therapies and Jungian orientations.

 I also facilitate Parent-Daughter workshops for younger girls 9-12 years old and their caregivers, encouraging celebration of puberty and becoming a woman.